 Parent Support Sessions

-Weekly, Wednesdays 10-11.30am, in-person at our centre.
-Led by one of our experienced clinical staff, it’s a chance to meet others in similar situations and share experiences of caring for someone with complex needs over a cuppa.
+Informal get-togethers, led by one of our experienced clinical staff (who is a parent of a neurodivergent child), when you can meet others in similar situations, chat over a cuppa and share experiences of caring for someone with complex needs.

 We ask all families to register with us before signing up for a session or activity.
 This will give us the important information we need to know about your loved one to ensure the support we provide is suitable for their needs.